stain/s11.no/content/2023/phd/evaluating-fdo/index.md

   - Linked Data have a strong emphasis on semantics (FDOF8), and metadata schemas developed by community agreements (FDOF10).
 FDO types need to be made reusable across servers.

   - While FDO recommends nested metadata FDOs (FDOF8, FDOF9), in practice this is not found (or linked with custom keys), particularly due to lack of namespaces and the favouring of local types rather than type/property re-use.
-Linked Data frequently have multiple representations, but often not sufficiently linked (link relation `alternate` [[Nottingham 2017]]) or related (`prov:specializationOf` from <span class="citation" data-cites="w3-prov-o">Lebo, McGuinness, and Sahoo ([2013](#ref-w3-prov-o))</span>).
+Linked Data frequently have multiple representations, but often not sufficiently linked (link relation `alternate` [[Nottingham 2017]]) or related (`prov:specializationOf` from [[Lebo 2013a]]).

   - FDO collections are not yet defined for DOIP, while Linked Data seemingly have too many alternatives.
 LDP has specific native support for containers.

-  - Tombstones for deleted resources are not well supported, nor specified, for either approach, although the continued availability of metadata when data is removed is a requirement for FAIR principles (see RDA-A2-01M in Table [\[RDA-A2-01M\]](#RDA-A2-01M)).
+  - Tombstones for deleted resources are not well supported, nor specified, for either approach, although the continued availability of metadata when data is removed is a requirement for FAIR principles (see [RDA-A2-01M](#RDA-A2-01M) in [Table 5](#tbl:fair-data-maturity-model).

   - DOIP supports multiple chunks of data for an object (FDOF3), while Linked Data can support content-negotiation.
 In either case it can be unclear to clients what is the meaning or equivalence of any additional chunks.